nginyc/udacity-lol-item-catalog-website/README.md

 # League of Legends Item Catalog

-This project builds a Flask web server that hosts a League of Legends Item Catalog website, backed by a MySQL database.
+This project builds a Flask web server that hosts a League of Legends Item Catalog website, backed by a SQLite database.
 Users can login with Google, add items, edit items & delete items.

 ## Installation